-Every element of the work, from the GIF’s frames to the audio track associ- ated with it, is the result of digital processes applied only on the original pictures.
+Every element of the work, from the GIF’s frames to the audio track associated with it, is the result of digital processes applied exclusively on the original pictures.
 No external material (audio or images) has been added during the manipulations.

-The opera utilizes GIFs as one of the two media supports.
-As a reinter- pretation of a medium that exists primarily to communicate low resolution images for memes purposes, here it becomes an high-definition artistic tool.
-From a simple positive-negative layers overlapping technique to find new depth in the original image perspective, through alteration, distortion, data-bending and re-reading processes, the result is to overcome the ex- pression of the original material.
+The artwork utilizes GIFs as one of the two media supports.
+Redefining and repositioning a medium that exists primarily to communicate low resolution images for memes purposes, here GIFs become high-definition artistic tools.
+Starting from a simple positive/negative overlapping layers technique to produce new depth in the original image perspective, and further through alteration, distortion, data-bending and re-reading processes, the result tries to overcome the direct expression of the original material.

 Excerpts from the artistic process

-The operations that involved sounds have been developed using some tools like Audacity, iZotope RX and GleetchLab for the decoding (RAW data import, data player and so on), decrypvtion and deciphering of images into audio.
+The operations involving sounds were developed using tools like Audacity, iZotope RX and GleetchLab for the decoding (RAW data import, data player and so on), decryption and deciphering of images into audio.

-Gleetchlab software (version 4 and X) was the only processing chain used to extract and shape the sound material.
-No others DSP tools involved.
-Sounds generated by these processes in some cases have been re-converted into images or, better, re-open into an image editor software or into a simple text editor (or HEX data editor).
-However, nothing has been synthesized or imported as external sound material if not present as digital data in the original photos.
-All the audio contents originally pulled out from every original pic has then been assembled using Ableton Live (only copy, cut, levels and pan/balance) to create the relative soundtrack.
+Gleetchlab software (versions 4 and X) was the only processing tool used to shape the sound material.
+No others DSP tools were used.
+Sounds generated by these processes in some cases have been re-converted into images or, better, re-opened into image editors or into simple text editors (or HEX data editor).
+However, nothing has been synthesized or imported as external sound material.
+Only the digital content available in the original photos was used as source.
+Finally, the relative soundtracks for the GIFs were assembled using Ableton Live (exclusively through copy, cut, levels and pan/balance operations).
 All these actions could maybe seem like wild flights to make new media materials.
-They are, to- tally.
-But the point is not to create new sound and visual impressions, but to find new interpretations for a database of raw data that it has already been interpreted in a single unidirectional way as a photo.
+They are, totally.
+But the point is not to create new sound and visual impressions, but to find different interpretations for a database of raw data that was already interpreted in a single unidirectional way: as a photo.